bpmn-io/bpmn-js-example-custom-elements/README.md

 See the entire context pad [here](app/custom/CustomContextPad.js).

-For more information on creating custom editor controls head over to the [custom contols example](https://github.com/bpmn-io/bpmn-js-example-custom-controls).
+For more information on creating custom editor controls head over to the [custom controls example](https://github.com/bpmn-io/bpmn-js-example-custom-controls).

 ## Run the Example